 IIA Objectives Zone 3A Zone 3B Zone 3C Score Commentary Score Commentary Score Commentary 15 Local Economy ?
 The effect is uncertain, as it would depend whether employment land was forthcoming within this zone.
 Commentary in Step 1 for Segment 3 would also apply. ?
 See zone 3A commentary ?
 The effect is uncertain, as it would depend whether employment land was forthcoming within this zone.
 Commentary in Step 1 for Segment 3 would also apply.
 Summary of Significant Effects effects.
-Zone 3B has the significant co nstraint c - s, with de derably greater number of likely negative evelopment in the zone likely to be
+Overall, all zones have a mix of positive and negative effects, though zone 3B has a considerably greater number of likely negative effects.
+Zone 3B has the significant constraint of being located outside the bypass, with development in the zone likely to be relatively isolated from the Lincoln urban area, with the negative consequences which arise